 Here’s why you should consider investing the extra money and ditching shared hosting.

 Shared plans are made to work with any application or platform.
-Managed WP services, on the other hand, are optimised to run specifically WordPress sites.
+Managed WP services, on the other hand, are optimized to run specifically WordPress sites.
 This means that you get a level of performance that you just won’t get with shared hosting.

 It is like comparing public transport and a personal car.
 Both vehicles will get you to where you want to go, but you will get there faster in the car you can drive the way you want.

-Managed hosting is built around WordPress and uses caching in place at server level.
+Managed hosting is built around WordPress and uses caching in place at the server level.
 It works with the most suitable MySQL and PHP versions that are configured to run WordPress sites optimally.
 This, in turn, helps reduce the time it takes to load the page.

 Why is that important?
 The 47% of customers expect a load time of 2 seconds or less.
 A delay of as little as a second can reduce conversions by 7%.
 Let’s put a dollar value on that.
 Say your business brings in $50,000 a day online.
 Reducing the conversion rate by 7% would mean a loss of sales in the region of $3,500 a day.